 I have learned a lot from Mike Michalowicz, author of Profit First: A Simple System to Transform Any Business from a Cash-Eating Monster to a Money-Making Machine.
 He developed the Profit First formula for developing and growing healthy businesses.
 Many entrepreneurs and business owners use the “sell, pay expenses, and see what’s left over” method of profit creation.
 In such a case, profit becomes the afterthought.
 However, with this formula, Mike bakes profit into the daily operations.
 The classic budgeting formula looks like this: Sales-Expenses=Profit.
 Mike’s formula looks like this: Sales-Profit=Expenses.
 With his formula, you secure your profit first, and run your business on the remaining cash you have left.
 Profit should never be an afterthought.
 Many of us, left to our own devices, will tend to spend all of whatever is available to us.
 His formula guards against this all-too-typical human behavior.
 It’s a changed mindset that allows you, the leader, to protect your profits as you grow the business.
 It’s worth reading his book and learning how you can transform your business to sustain growth.

+Such efficiency expands your business capacity to accomplish more.
 Entrepreneurs embark on business ventures to pursue the types of work they enjoy doing while making a profit.
 Thriving businesses can be developed by being realistic about the goals being set and thoughtful about the strategy being embraced.
 It’s always useful to learn from mistakes, but these can be mistakes made by others rather than having to experience these mistakes firsthand.

 Learn more about the work we do by joining our Facebook group, Strategic Thinking Summit Elites.
 We have conversations that assist you with your business building and leadership development.
 We look forward to seeing you there.